The holonomy of the Obata connection on Joyce hypercomplex manifolds: Proof of Theorem

+Now we shall focus on those Joyce hypercomplex structures admitting a (strong) HKT metric obtained by extending the Killing--Cartan form (see Section~\ref{section:HKT}).

+Such strong HKT metrics are related to the \emph{twisted Calabi--Yau system} introduced in \cite{GRST}.
+Indeed, on a hyperhermitian manifold $(M,I,J,K,g)$, the $(2,0)$ form $\Omega$ is non-degenerate, namely $\Psi=\Omega^n$ is a complex volume form of constant norm.
+Furthermore, the hyperhermitian structure is HKT if and only if $\partial \Omega=0$ \cite{GP} and in this case we have

+which is the second equation of the twisted Calabi-Yau system \eqref{eqtCY} (in fact it is enough to have $\partial \Omega^{n-1}=0$ \cite{FG}).
+If the HKT metric is strong, then $\omega_I=g(I\cdot,\cdot)$ satisfies the pluriclosed condition $\partial \bar\partial \omega_I=0$.
+In conclusion, in order for the Killing--Cartan form to provide a solution to the system we have to further impose that $d\theta=0$.

 We are ready to prove Theorem \ref{THM:B}: \begin{thm} Let $M$ belong to the list $\eqref{list}$.
-Then any left invariant hypercomplex structure $(I,J,K)$ on $M$ has restricted Obata holonomy contained in ${\rm SL}(n,\H)$.
-Moreover, $(M,I)$ admits a left-invariant solution to the twisted Calabi-Yau system $\eqref{eqtCY}$. \end{thm} \begin{proof} Recall that any left invariant hypercomplex structure on $M$ arises from the Joyce construction in Section \ref{sec:hcx}.
-According to \cite[Section 6]{SSTvP} (see also \cite[Section 5]{OP}) a simple Lie group has trivial $\bi$ in its Joyce decomposition if and only if it is one of the following:
+Then any left-invariant hypercomplex structure $(I,J,K)$ on $M$ has restricted Obata holonomy contained in ${\rm SL}(n,\H)$.
+Moreover, $(M,I)$ admits a left-invariant solution to the twisted Calabi-Yau system $\eqref{eqtCY}$. \end{thm} \begin{proof} Recall that any left-invariant hypercomplex structure on $M$ arises from the Joyce construction in Section \ref{sec:hcx}.
+According to \cite[Section 6]{SSTvP} (see also \cite[Section 5]{OP}) a compact simple Lie group has trivial $\bi$ in its Joyce decomposition if and only if it is one of the following:

 and therefore any Joyce hypercomplex structure on a manifold $M$ in the list \eqref{list} satisfies the hypothesis of Corollary \ref{Cor:Leeclosed}.
 Indeed, the condition of having trivial summand $\mathfrak{b}$ in the Joyce decomposition has the consequence that every Joyce hypercomplex structure is compatible with an extension $g$ of the Killing--Cartan form (see Section \ref{section:HKT}).
+Since the Ricci tensor of the Obata connection is precisely $d\eta$, the Obata connection has restricted holonomy group in $\mathrm{SL}(n,\H)$.

-We conclude that the pair $(g,\Psi=\Omega^n)$ provides a solution to the twisted Calabi-Yau equations \eqref{eqtCY}.
-Furthermore, by \cite[Corollary 4.2]{IP}, the Obata connection has restricted holonomy group in $\mathrm{SL}(n,\H)$. \end{proof}
+Furthermore, under these hypotheses $g$ is strong HKT and $\eta$ coincides with the Lee form of $g$ \cite[Proposition 4.1]{IP}.
+We conclude that the pair $(g,\Psi=\Omega^n)$ provides a solution to the twisted Calabi-Yau equations \eqref{eqtCY}. \end{proof}

 \begin{rmk} When $\bi \neq 0$ in the Joyce decomposition of $\g$, not every Joyce hypercomplex structure is constructed as in Section \ref{section:HKT}; however, there are infinitely many that are.
-For these, the restricted holonomy of the Obata connection is never a subgroup of $\mathrm{SL}(n,\H)$, by Corollary \ref{Cor:Leeclosed}.
-This occurs in Joyce manifolds constructed starting from the compact simple Lie groups:
+For these, the restricted holonomy of the Obata connection $\mathrm{Hol}_0(\nabla)$ is never a subgroup of $\mathrm{SL}(n,\H)$, by Corollary \ref{Cor:Leeclosed}.
+This occurs in the following Joyce hypercomplex manifolds: